esc/numba-rvsdg-talk/abstract.rst

 optimization steps not being leveraged and as a result a compiler may be unable to generate an optimal low-level representation of the program.
 A recent enhancement is the concept of the Structured Control Flow Graph (SCFG).
-In this extension to CFGs all blocks are part of special Regions within the SCFG.
+In this extension to CFGs all blocks are part of special regions within the SCFG.
 The three possible region shapes are: linear, branch and loop.
 A linear region is simply a linear sequence of instructions.
 A Branch region is a shape where the control flow is split symmetrically and joined again.
 And lastly, a loop region is a subgraph with a single backedge from the regions exiting latch.
-These shapes effectively describe all possible control flow patterns in a program and offer significantly more chances for a compiler to apply transformations and optimizations.
+These shapes effectively describe all possible control flow patterns of a computer program and the existing structure offers significantly more chances for a compiler to apply transformations and optimizations, which in turn may lead to significant performance improvements.

 The Python package being presented is capable of constructing a CFG from Python source code input in the form of an Abstract Syntax Tree (AST).
-Furthermore the package can then apply two algorithmic steps known as Loop Restructuring (LR) and Branch Restructuring (BR) which convert the constructed CFG into an SCFG.
+Furthermore the package can then apply two algorithmic steps known as Loop Restructuring (LR) and Branch Restructuring (BR) (as described in [1]) which convert the constructed CFG into an SCFG.
 Lastly, the package is able to re-synthesize a regularized Python program from the SCFG representation which is behaviourally equivalent to the original but is potentially easier for a compiler to work with.
 Essentially the package implements a type of regularization at the source code level where both input and output are runnable Python programs.

-Going beyond SCFGs, a novel Intermediary Representation called Regionalized Value State Dependence Graphs (RVSDG) have been proposed [].
+Going beyond SCFGs, a novel Intermediary Representation (IR) called Regionalized Value State Dependence Graphs (RVSDG) have been proposed [2].
 Compared to CFGs and SCFGs which are control-flow centric IRs, RVSDGs are data-flow centric IRs.
 This means that a number of common compiler transforms can be performed when the program has been converted to the RVSDGs representation w/o having to reconstruct invariant properties post transformation.
 Also, this representation unlocks a number of novel compiler transforms as data-flow through the program is explicitly available.
 Transforms will be algorithmically simpler, more elegant and computationally less expensive.
-Importantly the construction of the SCFG representation for the input program correctly is a necessary first step to constructing the full RVSDG and has significant merit in it's own right.
+Importantly, the construction of the SCFG representation for the input program correctly is a necessary first step to constructing the full RVSDG and has significant merit in it's own right.

 This package available on PyPi as: https://pypi.org/project/numba-rvsdg/

 References:

-[]
+[1] Helge Bahmann, Nico Reissmann, Magnus Jahre, and Jan Christian Meyer.
+Perfect reconstructability of control flow from demand dependence graphs.
+ACM Transactions on Architecture and Code Optimization, 11(4):66:1–66:25, 2015.

+[2] Nico Reissmann, Jan Christian Meyer, Helge Bahmann, and Magnus Själander.
+RVSDG: An Intermediate Representation for Optimizing Compilers.
+Association for Computing Machinery (ACM) 19(6):1-28, 2020